stoyef/MA_thesis/README.md

 - [ ] 3D visualization for two-dimensional data IMPLEMENT
 - [ ] Think about additional meaningful research prospects for simulations
 - [x] Faster computation using multiple cores with ```parallel``` package
+- [ ] Re-run simulation with updated data simulation for von Moses distribution

 ## ToDo Data Example
 - [ ] Look for appropriate data